hzhwcmhf/hzhwcmhf.github.io/_pages/about.md

 - **2021.3 - 2022.5: NLP Research Intern at ByteDance AI Lab**
   - **Aims**: Developing new paradigms for language generation, mainly focusing on **non-autoregressive text generation**.
-  - **Theory Contribution**: I reveal the theoretical challenges in the learning of non-autoregressive generators and propose a unified perspective to understand existing training objectives. ([Paper Link](https://arxiv.org/abs/2206.05975))
+  - **Theory Contribution**: I revealed the theoretical challenges in the learning of non-autoregressive generators and proposed a unified perspective to understand existing training objectives. ([Paper Link](https://arxiv.org/abs/2206.05975))
-  - **Empirical Contribution**: I propose a new model that remarkably improves the generation quality of non-autoregressive generators. (*+3 BLEU, outperform the vanilla Transformer and achieve 7~14 times decoding speedup.*)  ([Paper Link](https://arxiv.org/abs/2205.07459))
+  - **Empirical Contribution**: I proposed a new model that remarkably improves the generation quality of non-autoregressive generators. (*+3 BLEU, outperform the vanilla Transformer and achieve 7~14 times decoding speedup.*)  ([Paper Link](https://arxiv.org/abs/2205.07459))
-  - **Open-source Framework**: I develop a framework with highly efficient training and inference based on [Lightseq](https://github.com/bytedance/lightseq), including operations implemented in *Cuda and multi-threaded C++*. ([Code Link](https://github.com/thu-coai/DA-Transformer))
+  - **Open-source Framework**: I developed a framework with highly efficient training and inference based on [Lightseq](https://github.com/bytedance/lightseq), including operations implemented in *Cuda and multi-threaded C++*. ([Code Link](https://github.com/thu-coai/DA-Transformer))
-  - **Two paper published and one patent pending**.
+  - **Two papers are published and one patent is pending**.
-- **2018.11 - 2020.8 : Leader of Open-Source Toolkit Development for Text Generation**
+- **2018.11 - 2020.8: Leader of Open-Source Toolkit Development for Text Generation**
-  - CoTK: An open-source python library for fast development and fair evaluation of text generation. ([[Github Link]](https://github.com/thu-coai/cotk), 121 stars.)
+  - CoTK: An open-source python library for fast development and fair evaluation of text generation. ([Github Link](https://github.com/thu-coai/cotk), 121 stars.)
   - It provides unified APIs for different datasets, a signature mechanism to avoid unfair comparisons in evaluation, and implementations for many text generation models.
-  - I act as a group leader in this project and work with 5 other students of the CoAI group.
-I design the API, maintain the developing process, and implement parts of the toolkit including dataset I/O, models, and evaluation.
+  - I led this project and worked with 5 other students of the CoAI group.
+I designed the API, maintained the developing process, and implemented parts of the toolkit including dataset I/O, models, and evaluation.
-- **2019.9 - 2020.9:  Student Author for the Book "Modern Natural Language Generation" **
+- **2019.9 - 2020.9:  Student Author for the Book -- Modern Natural Language Generation**
   - This book is the first Chinese book that introduces various deep learning methods in natural language generation.
   - I mainly wrote Chapter 6 (Generative Adversarial Networks for Language Generation), Chapter 7 (Non-Autoregressive Text Generation), and part of Chapter 10 (Tasks and Resources for Language Generation) and Chapter 11 (Evaluation for Language Generation).
 - **2019.9 - Present: Sub-group Leader for Natural Language Generation (NLG) in the CoAI group.**
-  - Our sub-group has five Ph.D. students and several undergraduates.
-We aim at resolving the critical problems in NLG.
-Our research topics include non-autoregressive generation model, the bias in language model, long text generation, pretrained language model, and the evaluation of NLG.
-Our members publish 17 papers as the first author in this 3 years, including 7 in CCF-A and 3 in CCF-B.
+  - Our sub-group consists of five Ph.D. students and several undergraduates.
+We aim at resolving critical problems in NLG.
+Our research topics include non-autoregressive generation, bias in language models, long text generation, pretrained language models, and the evaluation of NLG.
+Our members publish 17 papers as the first author in these three years, including 7 in CCF-A and 3 in CCF-B.
   - I coordinate weekly discussions and academic presentations in the sub-group.
 I also help the management of research plans and actively provide suggestions for the projects.
 I also lead many projects working with undergraduates.

 Awards